pgfrank1/AdvJava2022/screenshots-and-reflections/self-evaluation/self-evalUnit4.md

 |--------------------------------------|-----|-----|-----|-----|
 This has always been one of my strongest traits even outside of programming I can always find a way to read through my code and find where the problem.
-Even when we are doing a code review and we notice a problem.
+Even when we are doing a code review, and we notice a problem.
 I start to troubleshoot the issue right away.